 A bounce is a visit to your website where your visitor likely didn’t find what they were looking for and left the site prior to converting.
-The bounce “rate” is the percentage of such visits that take place on your site relative to your overall visits.
 A low bounce rate can be representative of a site that offers a helpful user experience, while a higher bounce rate can be indicative of potential user experience issues.

 A key action that you track directly related to how your website makes your business money or otherwise supports a key organizational goal.
 In Google Analytics 4 we can create conversions by marking certain events to be counted as conversions.
 This makes sense for the most important events that we track.